raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

     }
 ```

 We have now implemented catenating two deterministic finite-state recognizers in such a way that we return a finite-state recognizer.
-The only things left to do are remove unreachable states, and to deal with a catch that we'll descrirbe below.
+The only things left to do are remove unreachable states, and to deal with a catch that we'll describe below.

 ---